isw3d/TouchDesigner-Linux/README.md

 # TouchDesigner on Linux (via Bottles)

-TouchDesigner is not officially supported on Linux, but it can run very well through Bottles.
+TouchDesigner is not officially supported on Linux, but it can run very well through Bottles (on Wayland).

 This guide gives a complete, working setup.